-8.5.1 All riders shall be assigned to one of the following categories for road racing and for track racing: 5, 4, 3, 2 and 1 for men and 4, 3, 2, and 1 for women, with smaller numbers representing increasing rider proficiency and ability.

-8.5.1.1 Rider categories may be assigned by any administrator based on a rider's experience and performance and are subject to appeal.
-Category 5 for men or category 4 for women is assigned unless a higher category has been earned.

-8.5.1.2 Categories indicate cycling abilities relative to riders of the same sex without regard to age.
-8.5.2 Upgrading and Downeys is

-8.5.2 Upgrading and Downgrading criteria for rider categorizing will be specified by Executive Director and communicated to the licensees.
-8.5.3 Race organizers may accepted by the specified b

-8.5.3 Race organizers may organize races with arbitrary rider categories (e.g., A, B, C) to which riders voluntarily assign themselves.
+- 8.5.1 All riders shall be assigned to one of the following categories for road racing and for track racing: 5, 4, 3, 2 and 1 for men and 4, 3, 2, and 1 for women, with smaller numbers representing increasing rider proficiency and ability. - 8.5.1.1 Rider categories may be assigned by any administrator based on a rider's experience and performance and are subject to appeal.
+Category 5 for men or category 4 for women is assigned unless a higher category has been earned. - 8.5.1.2 Categories indicate cycling abilities relative to riders of the same sex without regard to age. - 8.5.2 Upgrading and Downgrading criteria for rider categorizing will be specified by Executive Director and communicated to the licensees. - 8.5.3 Race organizers may organize races with arbitrary rider categories (e.g., A, B, C) to which riders voluntarily assign themselves.
 Such races may be considered for upgrading of a rider's Association category based on experience but may not be used for upgrading by performance.